awslabs/aws-crt-swift/Documents/MQTT5_Userguide.md

 There are four basic MQTT operations you can perform with the MQTT client.

 ### Subscribe
-The Subscribe operation takes a description of the SUBSCRIBE packet you wish to send and returns a future that resolves successfully with the corresponding SUBACK returned by the broker; the future result raises an exception if anything goes wrong before the SUBACK is received.
+The Subscribe operation takes a description of the SUBSCRIBE packet you wish to send and returns an optional Task that resolves with the corresponding SUBACK returned by the broker or an error is thrown.
+By default, the returned Task is nil unless `getAck` is set to true.

 ```swift
     // Create the SubscribePacket to be used